WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 **9.9.x**
 Update Solution Packager to SDK 9.0.3.4
 Enhancements to Package Deployer Task including addition of Crm Connection Timeout and more logging
+Added a task to copy online instances
+Updated Online Management PS SDK to 1.1.0.9053

 For more information on changes between versions, check the commits and releases on GitHub